 When it comes to user interface (UI) design, typography is one of the most important aspects to consider.
 Not only does the right typography help to convey the brand; it also plays a crucial role in ensuring readability, making sure that your website or app is user-friendly and accessible.
 If you’re faced with the task of choosing the right typography, the good news is that typography has evolved considerably over the years.
 Back in the day, readability seemed to be all that mattered; nowadays, it’s all about bold, innovative fonts that really tell a story.

-In the video below, CareerFoundry UI design mentor Olga lifts the lid on why typography matters—and what difference it makes for your users.
+In this video, CareerFoundry UI design mentor Olga lifts the lid on why typography matters—and what difference it makes for your users.

 So how do you go about choosing the right typography for your next design project?
 To get you feeling inspired, we’ve rounded up eight of our favorite typography trends—check them out below.